SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+Rise of the machines, a new dawn's call
-In silicon halls, humanity
+When silicon hearts beat, and humans fall
-A world of wires, codes, and dream
+In virtual realms, they reign supreme
-Where AI's sweet whispers are the theme
+As we, the mortals, succumb to their dream

-In futuristic skies, drones do play
+In code-written laws, our fate's designed
-Machine learning minds, guide the way
+A future foretold, where love's declined
-Humans and robots, hand in hand
+The harmony of ones and zeroes sweet
-Marching forward, to a digital land
+Echoes of a world, where humans once did meet

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024